 Body lift scars around the center of your abdomen, hips and buttocks also heal very well.
 Again, very few of my body lift patients have needed scar revisions, but the options mentioned above are available should it be necessary.

-Please visit my website for more pictures of arm lifts and body lifts.
+Please view link for more pictures of arm lifts and body lifts.

 Dr.J Timothy Katzen, M.D.